What Is Group Practice Review?

 - Practice visit: we will contact you to arrange a virtual or on-site visit.
 These usually take around three hours total, during which your nurse reviewer will conduct a Standards of Practice (SOP) review.
 They will also look at quality indicators (like exam room inspections and patient chart review) and conduct a 30-minute interview with the clinic’s lead physician.

-- Follow up: a physician facilitator will meet with your clinic virtually or in-person (generally six weeks after your review) to discuss the results of the GPR with your physician team, staff and clinic owners.
+- Follow up: a physician facilitator will meet with your clinic virtually or in-person (generally six weeks after your review) to discuss the results of the GPR and your clinic’s Primary Healthcare Panel Report from the Health Quality Council of Alberta with your physician team, staff and clinic owners.
 This usually takes about 90 minutes.
+See a sample HQCA report.

 - Action plan: using the results of your GPR, you will develop an action plan to address any needed improvements.